12 Taking Action

 “You remember what I told you,” Theotello continued, ignoring her silence.
 “You must accept the good with the bad.”

-Eva wasn’t sure if their driver could hear their conversation, so she spoke with care and an elevated tone.
+Eva wasn’t sure if their driver could hear their conversation, so she spoke with care but with an elevated tone.
 “Do you know what will happen next?”

 Theo shook his head.
 He thought of Leena and how he needed her near, someone to trust.
-At that moment, Theo decided to take a chance with Eva.
-The speeding carriage made it difficult, but the Chronicler stood and sat next to Eva.
+At that moment, Theo decided to take a chance with Eva Marie.
+The speeding carriage made it difficult, but the Chronicler stood and sat next to her.

 He leaned over and spoke in her ear.
 “Do you trust me?”
 She pulled away and looked at Theo before nodding.
 “Then I will confess something to you.”